Aguero stars as City beats Arsenal

 Pep Guardiola's side had faced the prospect of falling seven points behind Liverpool after its shock 2-1 loss at Newcastle United, but the league leader could only manage a home draw with Leicester City the following day.

-With Jurgen Klopp's charges not in action again until Tuesday's (AEDT) trip to West Ham, City got to within touching distance of the summit as Aguero broke the deadlock after just 46 seconds.
+With Jurgen Klopp's charges not in action again until Tuesday's (NZDT) trip to West Ham, City got to within touching distance of the summit as Aguero broke the deadlock after just 46 seconds.

 Laurent Koscielny's leveller against the run of play reminded City of its opponent's quality, but unlike at St James' Park – when Aguero's goal after just 24 seconds came in a losing effort – the reigning champions bounced back to wrap up the points.